decentraland/offchain-marketplace-contract/README.md

 }
 ```

 The contract supports checking `balanceOf` and `ownerOf` natively.
 But if the selector provided does not match any of those, it will fallback to using the provided selector with the caller and provided value, and expect that the function returns `true`.
-The user could provide a selector that is `myCustomCheck(address,uint256)`, and it should return true.
+The user could provide a selector that is `myCustomCheck(address,bytes)`, and it should return true.

+> Keep in mind that external checks, despite being called using static calls, can still consume lots of gas.

 ### USD Pegged MANA Trades